nicholaswilde/turing-pi-scripts/README.md

 | `turn-on-nodes.service` | systemd service file to run turn-on-nodes.sh at boot |
 | `listen-for-shutdown.py` | Listen for when the power button is held for 2 seconds and turn off the Turing Pi |
 | `listen-for-shutdown.service` | systemd service file to start listen-for-shutdown.py at boot |

+## Notes
+- The power LED will blink a few times when holding the power button down for two seconds.
+All worker nodes will turn off first and a normal shutdown node will be ran on the master node.
+- The power LED will stay on until the master node shuts down completely.
+- Once the power LED turns off, the power button can then be pressed to turn on the master node which will then turn on the worker nodes.

 ## Prerequisites
 ```bash